rhysd/changelog-from-release/README.md

 ```

 `-l 2` means using `##` instead of `#` for each release section.
 Please adjust it for your use case.

-### How to update changelog before adding the release tag?

-For example, how to include changes for v1.2.3 in `CHANGELOG.md` before creating a Git tag `v1.2.3`?

-Please use [a release draft][gh-draft].

-1. Create and save a new release note as draft
-2. Run `changelog-from-release` with setting [a personal access token][pat] to `$GITHUB_TOKEN`
-   environment variable
-3. Commit the changelog
-4. Create and push a new Git tag
-5. Publish the release by clicking 'Publish release' button on GitHub

-Setting a personal access token at 2. is mandatory since release drafts are private information.
-API token associated with your account is necessary to fetch it.

 ## Reference auto linking